openlibraryenvironment/categorical-logger/README.md

 ### Logging

-All logging is done with a single method, `l.log(STRING, ARGS)`.
-Its first argument is a string naming one of the application's logging categories, and the subsequent arguments are strings or other values to be included in the log message.
+All logging is done with a single method, `l.log(STRING, ...VALUES)`.
+Its first argument is a string naming one of the application's logging categories, and the subsequent arguments are values to be included in the log message.
 The message is emitted only if the specified category is one of those congfigured in the logger.

-If there is exactly one argument, and that argument is a function, when it is evaluated and its return value is logged.
-This is useful is generation of the log message is itself an expensive operation, and should not be done if the message is not going to be emitted anyway (because its category is not configured).
+If there is exactly one value, and that value is a function, when it is evaluated and its return value is logged.
+This is useful when generation of the log message is itself an expensive operation that should not be done if the message is not going to be emitted anyway (because its category is not configured).
 Use it like this;

 ```
 l.log('hostname', () => lookUpHostNameByIP(hostName()));